shumway/mcdowell/README.md

 In my professional work, I focus on code that is understandable by others: clear variable and function names, well designed classes, descriptive unit test coverage, and appropriate comments.
 That is not my goal in these problems!
-Further, to respect Ms. McDowel's excellent work, I am not restating her questions or giving much context.
+Further, to respect Ms. McDowell's excellent work, I am not restating her questions or giving much context.
 Please buy her book, read it, and enjoy it for yourself.